 YES!
-Billing for the test has been mainly for PI.
-Billing codes 96002 and 96004 are used.
+CPT codes 96002 and 96004 are used.
 96002 is for the test, and 96004 is for the report.
-If you have Feature Pack C or D, the report writer is built in, making it a 5 minute task to generate a report.
+If you have at least Feature Pack C or D, the report writer is built in, making it a 5 minute task to generate a report.

+A full lumbar and cervical exam usually takes about 15 minutes.
+Often times less for those more experienced.
 The test takes no longer than performing a Range of Motion test, because all we're doing is measuring Range of Motion with electrodes attached.
-With the older wired system, it took significantly longer to perform.
-The new Wirefree system is so streamlined, that you won't think twice about performing the test on anyone.

 Are the electrodes expensive?

 The average cost for supplies is $2.50 per Lumbar DynaROM exam.
-This test bills at approximately $275.00 meaning that costs are minimal.
+This test bills at approximately $275.00, which more than covers the cost of supplies.

 workers compensation does not pay in my state. why would I perform the test?

 Simple!
-It provides the data you need to prove the need for care.
-With its valuable information you're able to defend your position and protect your patient's rights to care.
+It provides the data to prove the need for care.
+With this valuable information you're able to defend your position and protect your patient's rights to care.
 The data is indisputable.

-The State of FL questioned the validity of the tool.
-MyoVision's designer David Marcarian was the only expert witness to take on the State of Florida and over 300 insurers (75 attorneys were involved) and won at all court levels.
-This changed the view of the DynaROM Test and is used routinely by attorneys to establish admissibility of the evidence.
-Visit www.dynarominfo.com for more information.
+In the landmark case against the State of FL, where they questioned the validity of the tool, the MyoVision won.
+MyoVision's designer David Marcarian was the only expert witness to take on the State of Florida and over 300 insurers ( and 75 attorneys!).
+This victory validated the DynaROM exam and is used routinely by attorneys to establish admissibility.
+Visit www.dynarom.com for more information.

 Can I have my ca perform the exam?